Pierre Semard

 Pierre Semard (15 February 1887 – 7 March 1942) was a trade unionist, secretary general of the federation of railway-workers and leader of the French Communist Party (acting as its secretary general from 1924 to 1928).
 He was shot in prison by the Nazi occupiers in 1942, and is buried at the Père Lachaise Cemetery in Paris.
 He was key figure in the French Section of the Workers' International (SFIO) and a trade unionist in the Confédération générale du travail unitaire (CGTU) and Confédération générale du travail (CGT).

 Life

 Childhood and youth

-Born on February 15, 1887 the year in Bragny-sur-Saône, department of Saône-et-Loire in the family of railway workers.
+He was born on February 15, 1887 in Bragny-sur-Saône, department of Saône-et-Loire in the family of railway workers.
 He spent his childhood in Villeneuve-sur-Yonne, department of Yonne.
-He followed in the footsteps of his parents, from the age of 13 he also started working on the railway.
+Followed his parents' footsteps, from the age of 13 he also started working on the railway.